-He reached the altitude of 15781 m (51775 ft) before the interview took place; not that far above the altitude of a commercial passenger flight today.
+Picard reached the altitude of 15781 m (51775 ft) before the Pop-Sci interview, not that far above the altitude of a commercial passenger flight today.
 Earth’s curvature is still not easy to ascertain from the altitude.

-He told RTS Radio that he did not notice Earth’s curvature from the small porthole of his chamber, but he was sure he would be able to see it if he were using a ruler.
-In his balloon flight, he was inside the chamber the entire time, and can only see the outside from several small portholes, which are 8 cm (3 in) in diameter.
+In the interview with RTS Radio, he said he did not notice Earth’s curvature from the small porthole of his chamber but was convinced that it would be possible to see the curvature if he were using a ruler.
+In his balloon flight, he was inside the chamber the entire time.
+He can only see the outside from several small portholes, 8 cm (3 in) in diameter.

 He wrote his experiences in his book “Earth, Sky, and Sea.”
 He never once mentioned flat-Earth.
 On the contrary, the word ‘globe’ was mentioned many times.

-His grandson —Bertrand Piccard who was the first to complete balloon flight around the globe— claimed in his website that Auguste Piccard was the first man to witness the curvature of the Earth.
+His grandson claimed on his website that Auguste Piccard was the first man to witness the curvature of the Earth.

 The Popular Science Article